ImperialCollegeLondon/VisualRandomTestGen/README.md

 ### More Information

-The test framework on which this code is based in documented in ./Visualtest2/Readme.md.
+The test framework on which this code is based in documented in ./Readme2.md.
 However, not all of the framework is used.
-In fact the whole cache system is not needed and could usefully be removed, see issues.
+In fact the whole cache system is not needed and could usefully be removed, see *issues*.

 ### Directories

 * `./VisualWork/*` - transient working files, will be recreated
 * `./visualapp/*` - binaries to run Visual simulator
-* `./Visualtest2/*` - project to generate random test data files
+* `./TestGen/*` - project to generate random test data files